Fresh Starts, Guilty Pleasures And Other Pro Tips For Sticking To Good Habits

 "You're supposed to start brushing their teeth immediately," she says.
 "We had a lot of trouble building that into our routine."

 So they linked the chore with two routines they already did without fail: leaving the house in the morning and using his asthma inhaler at night.
-Adding in toothbrushing to two these two tasks, made it a seamless part of their day.
+Adding in toothbrushing to these two tasks, made it a seamless part of their day.

-She applied another method she'd studied — the fresh start effect — when she wanted to restart a long-stalled-out book project.
+She applied another method she had studied — the fresh start effect — when she wanted to restart a long-stalled-out book project.
 When she and her husband bought a new home, she tapped into that fresh start as new motivation to get her book-writing in gear.

-You don't need to buy a house to exploit the fresh start effect, says marketing professor Marissa Sharif, who researches consumer motivation and decision-making at the University of Pennsylvania's Wharton School.
+You don't need to buy a house to exploit the fresh start effect, says assistant marketing professor Marissa Sharif, who researches consumer motivation and decision-making at the University of Pennsylvania's Wharton School.
 Any ordinary Monday will do.

 "If there is a new year or a new week, you are more likely to initiate your new goal — even the next day," Sharif says.
-"You can say, what happened today is the old me, and it doesn't affect what happens tomorrow, which is the new me."
+"You can say, 'What happened today is the old me, and it doesn't affect what happens tomorrow, which is the new me.' "

 One of the key ways to get on track and stay on track is to accept that failure is part of the process.
-So frame your long-term goals with a built-in failure system, she says — a skip day or two to use when you absolutely can't make that yoga class, or a pass when you splurge on a fancy coffee that's outside your budget.
-Think of it as your emergency reserve, and don't beat yourself up for using it.
+So frame your long-term goals with a built-in failure system, she says — a skip day or two to use when you absolutely can't make that yoga class or a pass when you splurge on a fancy coffee that's outside your budget.
+Think of it as your emergency reserve and don't beat yourself up for using it.

 Sharif, who's an ardent runner uses this technique for herself.
 "My plan is I run every day," she says.
 "But I plan ahead for days I can't, so going one day without running won't throw me off track."

-Sharif studies the ways that small failures can trigger the what-the-hell effect — the feeling that you already blew it on a small goal, like missing one day at the gym, or eating a piece of cake, so you may as well give up your exercise routine or diet for the week.
+Sharif studies the ways that small failures can trigger the what-the-hell effect — the feeling that you already blew it on a small goal, like missing one day at the gym or eating a piece of cake, so you may as well give up your exercise routine or diet for the week.

 "Failures are inevitable," Sharif says.
 "There are so many things that we're doing — work, family.